 There are several notable cases that highlight how important it is to follow TCPA regulations, whether you’re a brand, or a marketing agency working on behalf of a brand.

 In 2017, Dish Network had to pay approximately $341 million in damages for violating the TCPA.
 Members of the class action suit alleged that Dish had knowingly called numbers on the Do Not Call registry.
 Dish tried to argue that their telemarketing provider, Satellite System Network, was at fault, not them.
 The jury rejected this argument and awarded $400 per call.

 In 2013, Domino’s Pizza agreed to pay nearly $10 million dollars to settle a class-action lawsuit.
 Similar to the Dish Network case, the court found that consumers had received unsolicited marketing calls.
 Additionally, it was found that Domino’s sent promotional texts without receiving consent first.

 Alright, now that you have enough information to pass the Bar exam (…kidding) let’s learn about exactly when these laws start applying to you.

 How Can You Remain TCPA Compliant?

-Online forms, with the necessary compliance info alongside them, are another simple way to make sure you’re in the clear.
-Our embeddable, TCPA-compliant web forms can be added to any website.
+Online forms, with the necessary compliance info alongside them, are a simple way to make sure you’re in the clear.
+Our embeddable web forms can be added to any website; be sure to maintain your evidence of consumer consent, of course.
 We even provide the option of enabling double opt-in, which requires the user to respond Y or Yes to confirm that they want to subscribe.